openguard-bot/openguard/SECURITY.md

 ## Dependencies

-openguard relies on Python packages as defined in `requirements.txt`.
+openguard relies on Python packages as defined in `pyproject.toml`.
 Please review their security advisories as part of your deployment process.

 ## Disclosure Policy